Fran-4c4/staskmgr/README.md

 pip install git+https://github.com/Fran-4c4/staskmgr

-## Usage
+## Usage and requirements
 - First you need to configure the minimum parameters in order to run tasks.
 See  [Configuration](./docs/configuration.md)
 - Second you need a database to store configuration and task management.
-See table creation in folder config\ddbb_script.sql or [Configuration scripts](./docs/configuration_sql.md)
+See table creation in folder config\ddbb_script.sql or [Configuration scripts](./docs/configuration_sql.md) Now only postgresql is suported.